You might be here because you realized you opened your deli meat last week, and you’re wondering: oh, no, is this off?

 - Mold: This one’s pretty self-explanatory.
 We wouldn’t recommend carving the mold off and eating the rest, as mold is a sign your deli meat is in a late state of decay.

-- Smell: Any unusual smells and your lunch meat is ready to go.
+- Smell: Any unusual smells and your lunch meat is ready to go in the bin.

 - Slime: If your meat is covered by a thin sticky or slimy film, this is a sign of bacterial growth.